-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD JANUARY 24, 2022
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD JANUARY 23, 2023

-December 8, 2021
+December 8, 2022

-NOTICE is hereby given that, pursuant to its Bylaws and call of its Directors, the Annual Meeting of the Shareholders of RGC Resources, Inc. will be held on Monday, January 24, 2022, at 11:30 a.m.
-The Annual Meeting will be held virtually at www.virtualshareholdermeeting.com/RGCO2022 for the purposes of:
+NOTICE is hereby given that, pursuant to its Bylaws and call of its Directors, the Annual Meeting of the Shareholders of RGC Resources, Inc. will be held on Monday, January 23, 2023, at 11:30 a.m.
+The Annual Meeting will be held virtually at www.virtualshareholdermeeting.com/RGCO2023 for the purposes of:

-- 1. Electing three Class A directors. - 2.
-Ratifying the selection of Brown, Edwards & Company, L.L.P. as the independent registered public accounting firm for the fiscal year ending September 30, 2022. - 3.
-Approving, on an advisory basis, the compensation of our named executive officers. - 4.
+- 1. Electing four Class B directors. - 2.
+Ratifying the selection of Brown, Edwards & Company, L.L.P. as the independent registered public accounting firm for the fiscal year ending September 30, 2023. - 3.
+To authorize an additional 200,000 Common Shares of the Company for issuance under the Restricted Stock Plan for Outside Directors (the "Director Restricted Plan"). - 4.
+Approving, on an advisory basis, the compensation of our named executive officers. - 5.
+Approving, on an advisory basis, the frequency of a non-binding advisory vote on executive compensation. - 6.
 Acting on such other business as may properly come before the Annual Meeting.

 Your attention is directed to the Proxy Statement accompanying this Notice for a more complete description regarding matters proposed to be acted upon at the meeting.
-Only those shareholders of record as of the close of business on November 19, 2021 shall be entitled to vote.
+Only those shareholders of record as of the close of business on November 18, 2022 shall be entitled to vote.
 If you plan to attend the virtual Annual Meeting, please use the unique identification code provided in your meeting notice materials.
 This code will allow you to register as a shareholder on our meeting site, access meeting materials, ask questions and vote your shares if you have not previously voted.